Marisa-Mathew/Machine-Learning-Based-Driver-Drowsiness-Detection-System/README.md

 This system is useful in transportation safety to prevent accidents caused by fatigue.
 It can be enhanced using:

 * Audio alerts or vibration motors.
-* Integration with vehicle systems to slow down or stop.
+* Integration with vehicle systems to slow down or stop or give alert signal.
-* Use of additional sensors like accelerometers for behavior-based fusion.

 ---